-1. Number and extent of rills: rills do not occur on this site.
+Indicators 1.
+Number and extent of rills: rills do not occur on this site.
 2. Presence of water flow patterns: water-flow patterns do not occur on this site.
 3. Number and height of erosional pedestals or terracettes: pedestals do not occur on this site.
 Terracettes do not occur in the traditional sense (caused by water movement), but can develop due to dry raveling or foot/hoof action.
 They are not extensive.
 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
+On sites in mid-seral status bare ground may range from 15-30 percent.
 Most of the area absent of plants or litter is cinders.

-5. Number of gullies and erosion associated with gullies: gullies do not ocur on this site.
+5 Number of gullies and erosion associated with gullies: gullies do not occur on this site